 Yoga studios are crawling with raving lunatics.
 I should know.
-I was one of them.
-I looked every bit the part: rail-thin-rubber-bandy-raw-vegan-meditating-twice-a-day-yogi.
+I was one of them and looked every bit the part: a rail-thin-rubber-bandy-raw-vegan-meditating-twice-a-day-yogi.
 While I could twist myself into a pretzel, it was only after tumbling off my mat that I began to embody what yoga truly means.
 Turns out perfect balance, inner peace, and abiding joy have little to do with how much kale I ate and everything to do with my attitude toward life.

 The real practice of yoga occurs off the mat.